 – Learn from everything | More often than not, our value is derived from having seen and understood what others have not.
 This means, to improve our value, we must each learn from absolutely everything, at every moment, every single day.

 However, there’s a secret to maximal personal value.
-As you develop increasing value, to self, individuals and the group.
-Mentor and help others in their competitions to being more than they are.
-Because, in the end of a life, our value is determined most by how many others we helped be competitive along their own journey to value.
+As you develop increasing value, to self, individuals, and the group.
+Mentor and help others in their competitions to be more than they are.
+Because, at the end of life, our value is determined most by how many others we helped be competitive along their own journey to value.

 E.M.
 Burlingame: Founder Emerio Group and the Honos Foundation | Author of Starving for Leadership and As Rome Burns